-Developing revolutionary mitochondrial-protective therapeutics
+Developing revolutionary mitochondrial-targeted therapeutics

 Mitochondria